aaholmes/hybrid-chess-engine/README.md

 - **First Visit**: The policy network is called exactly once to compute and store the policy priors for all available quiet moves.
 - **Subsequent Visits**: The standard UCB1 formula is used to select a move, using the already-stored policy priors without needing to call the network again.

-## Tier 1: Detailed Mate Search
+## Tier 1: Parallel Portfolio Mate Search
-To find checkmates with maximum speed, the Tier 1 search is not a single algorithm but a portfolio of three specialized searches that run as a strategic portfolio against a shared node budget.
-Each search has a different trade-off between speed and completeness:
+To find checkmates with maximum speed, the Tier 1 search utilizes **Rayon** to execute a parallel portfolio of three specialized searches that run concurrently against a shared **Atomic Node Budget**.
+This ensures that the most efficient algorithm for the specific type of mate finds it first, terminating the others immediately.

+### Default Behavior
+1.  **Sanity Check:** The engine first performs a quick, sequential check for any exhaustive Mate-in-2 or Checks-Only Mate-in-3 to instantly catch trivial wins.
+2.  **Portfolio Launch:** If no shallow mate is found, the parallel portfolio is launched.

-### Search A: The "Spearhead" (Checks-Only)
+### The Portfolio Strategies
+1.  **Search A: "The Spearhead" (Checks-Only)**
-- **Constraint**: The side to move can only play checking moves.
+    *   **Constraint**: The side to move can *only* play checking moves.
-- **Behavior**: This search has a tiny branching factor, allowing it to reach immense depths within the node budget.
-It is designed to quickly find long, spectacular "check-check-check-mate" sequences.
+    *   **Behavior**: Reaches immense depths (e.g., Mate-in-15+) because the branching factor is tiny.
+It finds long, forcing "check-check-check-mate" sequences that standard searches miss due to horizon effects.

-### Search B: The "Flanker" (One Quiet Move)
+2.  **Search B: "The Flanker" (One Quiet Move)**
-- **Constraint**: The side to move can play at most one non-checking ("quiet") move in its entire sequence.
-- **Behavior**: This search is slightly less deep than the Spearhead but can uncover mates that require a critical setup move (e.g., blocking an escape square).

-### Search C: The "Guardsman" (Exhaustive)
+    *   **Constraint**: Allows checks, but permits **exactly one** quiet (non-checking) move in the entire variation.
+    *   **Behavior**: Finds mates requiring a setup move (e.g., blocking an escape square or a quiet sacrifice) followed by a forced sequence.
+This is computationally more expensive than the Spearhead but sharper than the Guardsman.

+3.  **Search C: "The Guardsman" (Exhaustive)**
-- **Constraint**: No constraints on move types.
+    *   **Constraint**: No constraints.
-- **Behavior**: This is a standard, exhaustive alpha-beta search.
-It is the shallowest of the three but guarantees finding any mate that exists within its search depth, covering complex situations the other two might miss.
+    *   **Behavior**: Standard Alpha-Beta search.
+It guarantees finding *any* mate within its depth limit (e.g., Mate-in-5) but is the shallowest of the three.

-**Balancing**: The first search to find a mate terminates the others immediately.
-This portfolio approach ensures that the most efficient algorithm for the specific type of mate has the best chance of finding it within the allocated computational budget.

 ## Tier 2: Quiescence Search for Leaf Evaluation
 When the MCTS traversal reaches a new leaf node and the Tier 1 search does not find a mate, the engine must still produce a robust evaluation for that position.
 This is the role of the Tier 2 Quiescence Search.